Artillex-Studios/Documentation/Writerside/topics/AxBoosters-Developer-API.md

 ## API Usage

-As an example, I will be adding a vanilla minecraft xp booster to axboosters with the API!
+As an example, I will be adding a vanilla minecraft xp booster to AxBoosters with the API!

 First, don't forget to add AxBoosters to your plugin's plugin.yml, like this:
 ```yaml